 “I lost the match.
 That’s it.
 He managed to turn things around, obviously at the end of the second set.
 I thought I was pretty much in control of the match,” Djokovic said.
 “He played a good game.
 I missed some easy balls and that’s what you get as a result of losing the focus in the most important moments.
 And it happens, it happens.”

-Bautista-Agut has now come within touching distance of a ninth ATP Tour trophy and will take on Thomas Berdych in Saturday’s final.
+Bautista-Agut has now come within touching distance of a ninth ATP Tour trophy and will take on Tomas Berdych in Saturday’s final.
 Czech’s Berdych proved too solid for Marco Cecchinato, registering a 7-6, 6-3 victory.